 Publicly-listed property developer Century Properties Group Inc. said the strong and sustained sales of its condominium units over the last two years are indicative of a continuously resilient real еstatе market, fueled largely by legitimate end user demand.

 “This is one of the strengths of the Philippine property industry.
-The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions,” said Marco Antonio, co-chief operating officer and managing director of Century Properties.
+The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions,” said Marco Antonio, President and CEO of Century Properties.